ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### What we want to achieve with sampling

 There are two parameters that are important to follow:
-- The total flow of spans from the disk manager.
+- The total flow of spans from the Disk Manager.
 - The number of spans within one trace.

 The total number of spans should already be within reasonable limits (at least at first) — it is unlikely to be more than thousands of spans per second.
-Indeed, most of the time, the number of inflight tasks for the entire dm + snapshot in the stand is about several dozen; one task, if used reasonably, should not generate more than dozens of spans per second; there should not be many spans outside tasks either.
+Indeed, most of the time, the number of inflight tasks for the entire DM + snapshot in the cluster is about several dozen; one task, if used reasonably, should not generate more than dozens of spans per second; there should not be many spans outside tasks either.
 When traces start working, we will need to monitor how many spans per second we get in practice, whether there are any high peaks.

 It is more important to limit the number of spans in one trace, since we may have long tasks and they can have a large number of generations.
 As a guideline, I propose to ensure that there are no more than 1000 spans within one task.
 Again, we need to see how convenient the traces turn out to be in practice and adjust this guideline if necessary.